HL7/fhir-specialty-rx/input/pages/roles.md

 - enables staff to request patient information from the prescriber's electronic health record (EHR) system using [RESTful searches](searches.html) or a [Specialty Rx Query message](StructureDefinition-specialty-rx-bundle-query.html)
 - if supporting Specialty Rx messaging, receives [Specialty Rx Query Response](StructureDefinition-specialty-rx-bundle-query-response.html) and [Specialty Rx Query Response - Unsolicited](StructureDefinition-specialty-rx-bundle-query-response-unsolicited.html) messages
-- enables staff to ask additional questions or request supporting information requiring human attention by prompting an EHR user to launch and interact with a SMART application, using a [Specialty Rx SMART Launch Task](StructureDefinition-specialty-rx-task-smart-launch.html).
+- enables staff to ask additional questions or request supporting information requiring human attention by prompting an EHR user to launch and interact with a SMART application, using a [Specialty Rx SMART Launch Task](StructureDefinition-specialty-rx-task-smart-launch.html)
+- enables staff to request patient consent or other authorizations using a [Specialty Rx Consent Request Task](StructureDefinition-specialty-rx-task-consent-request.html).

 #### Data Source System